jhpyle/docassemble/_docs/installation.md

 Sometimes, new versions of docassemble require additional database tables or additional columns in tables.
-The [`docassemble.webapp.fix_postgresql_tables`] module adds new columns to existing database tables, while the [`docassemble.webapp.create_tables`] module creates new tables.
+The [`docassemble.webapp.create_tables`] module uses [alembic] to make any necessary modifications to the tables.

+{% highlight bash %}
+sudo -H -u www-data bash -c "source /usr/share/docassemble/local/bin/activate && python -m docassemble.webapp.create_tables"
+{% endhighlight %}

-The latter works on non-[PostgreSQL] databases, but the former does not.
-If you are running a non-[PostgreSQL] database, and you get an error about a missing column, see the [schema] for information about what database columns need to exist.
+If you get an error in your logs about a missing column and running [`docassemble.webapp.create_tables`] does not fix the problem, see the database [schema] for information about what database columns need to exist in the database.

-You can reset your database by running the following commands as root:
+You can delete and recreate your database by running the following commands as root:

 {% highlight bash %}
 echo "drop database docassemble; create database docassemble owner docassemble;" | sudo -u postgres psql